[Novels | Characters | Gallery | Extras | Guestbook | Links]

 “Do you want to rest for a while?”

-“I suppose so,” I reply, even though we have not traveled terribly long today, relatively speaking.
-After last night, a little rest sounds nice…and so, we seat ourselves right where we stand.
+“I suppose so,” I reply, even though we have not traveled terribly long today.
+Still, after last night, a little rest sounds nice.
+And so, we seat ourselves right where we stand.

 “Yeah, I’m fine,” he whispers unconvincingly.
 “Last night was just unpleasant…but, I knew that might happen.
 Nobody to blame but me.”